 Big Game Fishing in New Zealand

 Big game fishing in New Zealand is almost exclusively a North Islanders sport.
-Blue and stripped marlin, yellowfin tuna, yelllowtail kingfish, and broadbill swordfish are caught mostly off the east coast of the North Island – in the main north of Auckland.
+Blue and striped marlin, yellowfin tuna, yellowtail kingfish, and broadbill swordfish are caught mostly off the east coast of the North Island – in the main north of Auckland.
 The prime time being during the later part of summer from January to late April.
 There are numerous charter vessels that target these big game species.
 Fishing trips on these boats can readily be organized but some of the more successful boats and skippers are booked well in advance.
 It is fair comment that of the many skippers targeting bill-fish a small number of vessels seem to account for the majority of the fish tagged or landed each season!